 this might improve football game performance.

-One possible criticism however was that the study was funded by SNAC, the company which makes ZMA supplements.
+One possible criticism, however, was that the study was funded by SNAC, the company that makes ZMA supplements.
 Victor Conte, one of the researchers in the investigation, is the founder of SNAC.
 The acronym SNAC stands for Scientific Nutrition for Advanced Conditioning.

 Study 2